(This is on a separate page as once you've read it once, you probably don't want to be scrolling past it all the time.

 We formed JLP after three years running the research programme for 10 Downing Street, in the heart of politics.
 Through a range of quantitative and qualitative methods, we know which questions to ask to get the richness of understanding that you need.

 J. L. Partner has been working with The Rest Is Politics to provide polling information throughout the election campaign.
-Their SRP (Stacked Regression and Poststratification) poll provides per-seat predictions in a manner similar to (but distinct from) MRPs.
-See their post for far more details around methodology.
+Their SRP (Stacked Regression and Poststratification) polls provide per-seat predictions in a manner similar to (but distinct from) MRPs.
+See their first SRP post for far more details around methodology.

 Each prediction has a "strength" of safe, likely, lean or toss-up.
 This is calculated differently for different providers: